The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 The Challenge We Face

-On February 24, 2022, the Russian military invaded Ukraine in the largest military act of aggression against a European nation since WWII.
+On February 24, 2022, the Russian military commenced a full-scale invasion of Ukraine in the largest military act of aggression against a European nation since WWII.
 Thousands are dead and more than 10 million people are displaced due to the violence and destruction.

 - LGBTQI+ people;